tweag/nickel/notes/overriding.md

 ### NixOs module system

 The NixOS module system takes a different approach.
-There, all the basic blocks -- the modules -- are merged together in an unspecified order.
+There, all the basic blocks
+- the modules - are merged together in an unspecified order.
 What's deciding the priority of one option over the other are attributes that are explicitly stated in the modules themselves.
 The declaration of options (type, priority, etc.) and their assignment must be made separately.

 #### Advantages

-- **order-independence**: as opposed to overlays, module can be merged in any order, and the final result will be the same.
+- **order-independence**: as opposed to overlays, modules can be merged in any order, and the final result will be the same.

 #### Limits